 What are dermal fillers?

 Heber Davis specialises in the injection of “natural” dermal fillers.
-These are made of hyaluronic, a soft smooth gel that’s identical to the padding that occurs naturally in our skin.
-As skin ages, hyaluronic gradually breaks down and skin sags, resulting in volume loss in the lips and wrinkles and drooping around the mouth.
+These soft smooth gels are identical to the padding that’s found naturally in our skin.
+As skin ages, this padding gradually breaks down and skin sags, resulting in volume loss in the lips and wrinkles and drooping around the mouth.
 Dermal fillers simply augment and enhance, or replace volume that has been lost, naturally and instantly, leaving your lips looking more attractive or youthful.

 Because these dermal fillers are natural gels, they are biocompatible, non permanent, rarely cause reactions and can be easily dissolved if required.

 How do dermal fillers augment and enhance the lips?

 Full, plump lips are always considered feminine and sexy.
 The ‘ideal’ lips, according to a survey of Australian women are full, natural-looking and well-defined, with a strong Cupid’s bow (the v-shaped area of the upper lip).

 Microinjections of soft dermal fillers help create or restore this ideal.
 Fillers are carefully placed in the lips and surrounding wrinkles to enhance size, improve shape, restore balance between upper and lower lips, and to erase “smoker’s” lines.
 Dermal fillers allow us to enhance the natural beauty of younger lips as well as to restore the plump, sensuous look that is lost as lips thin with age.

 Our goal is both to enhance the natural beauty of your lips whilst maintaining a natural look that is appropriate and in proportion with the rest of your face.